Stein: So let me hypothesize. The Nazis developed the atomic bomb before the United States did, and they were more than happy to use it.

 - World War: When space lizards invade during World War II, Nazi Germany successfully defends itself and becomes one of the three human nuclear powers, and retains all wartime conquests except the western USSR (which is returned) and Poland (which is surrendered to the aliens).
 In 1965 the Greater German Reich fights and loses a short nuclear war against the aliens but, while forced to give up France and its nuclear and spacefaring technology, manages to retain the rest of its empire.
 By 2031, the Reich has recovered and is once again considered a world power.

 - The biggest goof is the complete exclusion of the Russian Front.
 The Germans concentrated the overwhelming majority of their resources in the East and suffered the most casualties there.
 The American-British-French invasion of Normandy is often given undue weight as a 'turning of the tide' event because of Hollywood movies focusing primarily on the Western front.
-While it certainly sped up the German defeat, by the middle of 1944 the German war effort was in fact already doomed.
+While it certainly sped up the German defeat and prevented even more Soviet casualties, by the middle of 1944 the German war effort was already doomed and they were on the retreat across the entire front.
 Even if the Germans had managed to repel the Allies at D-Day, they still had the whole issue of millions of pissed off Soviets marching on Berlin to deal with, not having time to contemplate invading the UK and the US.

-- The rationale they give for a German victory in D-Day is... deployment of the Me-262 jet fighter.
+- The rationale they give for a German victory in D-Day is... the deployment of the Me-262 jet fighter.
+That's literally it.
 One of the key aspects of Operation Overlord was aerial supremacy; the Allies controlled the skies over the Channel.
-The Me-262 had some advantages over propeller based fighters, but the jet engines didn't make it a superplane (its performance not being critically better than any other plane constructed) - by the end of the war, Allied forces had racked up several 262 kills.
-Additionally, by 1944 Germany was having several problems with manufacture of jet engines - namely, they no longer had the resources to make them properly.
-The engines they could manufacture didn't last - they had to be rebuilt after operation, and had a short operational life.
+The Me-262 had some advantages over propeller based fighters, but the jet engines didn't make it a superplane (its performance not being critically better than any other plane constructed at the time) — by the end of the war, Allied forces had racked up several 262 kills with technically-inferior prop planes.
+Additionally, by 1944 Germany was having several problems with manufacture of jet engines — namely, they no longer had the resources to make them properly.
+The engines they could manufacture didn't last, having to be rebuilt after operation, and with a short operational life.

 - Then there's the whole "nuke the East Coast" bit.
-There's a reason the Civilization games have always made The Manhattan Project a world wonder - the effort to produce a viable nuclear weapon required a massive amount of research and resources; there's a famous anecdote that when General Groves asked for such-and-such a number of tons of silver from the U.S. Treasury, he got the starchy reply that "we do not speak of tons of silver at the Treasury.
-Our unit of measure is the troy ounce." (he did get the silver in the end).
-The production of fissionable material alone took not only massive facilities to process the material, but large amounts of power to run said facilities (which is why the facilities were built in the Tennessee Valley.)
+There's a reason the Civilization games have always made The Manhattan Project a world wonder — the effort to produce a viable nuclear weapon required a massive amount of research and resources; there's a famous anecdote that when General Groves asked for such-and-such a number of tons of silver from the U.S. Treasury, while he did get the silver in the end he also got the starchy reply that "we do not speak of tons of silver at the Treasury.
+Our unit of measure is the troy ounce."
+The production of fissionable material alone took not only massive facilities to process the material, but large amounts of power to run said facilities (which is why the facilities were built in the Tennessee Valley).
 Then there was figuring out how to make an atomic bomb actually work.
 And the US faced all that without any serious efforts to undermine the project - whereas Germany had their program hindered by several notable acts of sabotage, such as having a major shipment of heavy water scuttled.
-Germany's nuclear program was actually nine separate rival programs, each actively hindering the others and fighting for an ever-dwindling budget.
+Germany's nuclear program was actually nine separate rival programs, each actively hindering the others and fighting for an ever-dwindling budget because of the Nazis' belief that competition will always breed results.
 In addition, one of the great wastes of resources Germany committed was the whole driving out or killing of the Jewish scientists.
 The scientists that were left were further constrained by ideologically-correct "German Physics," which threw out several relatively recently-discovered principles that made the Manhattan Project possible because they were considered tainted by association with Jews.
 This could be Hand Waved by saying that in this "Alternate History" they didn't do any of that, but then they wouldn't really have been, well, Nazis.
 Aryan supremacy was a core plank of the Nazi ideology, and they were just not pragmatic enough to compromise on that.
 The Nazis did everything possible to make sure that their nuclear programs would be nothing but abject failures in every area imaginable, something "Germans make nukes first" scenarios conveniently gloss over.

 - Hell, even if they DID manage to win the war by forcing the US and Soviets to surrender over nuclear bombs, there is no way they would ever enforce their laws in the US.
 The militaristic and patriotic nature of the nations would encourage an active rebellion against their controllers.
 Same goes with the United Kingdom.
 Controlling and patrolling a nation is much harder than forcing it to surrender (as has been evidenced several times in the Middle East).
 Germany would be burning through resources and money to no end trying to even establish a proper police force.

-- Crisis on Earth-X reveals the existence of an Alternate Universe called Earth-X where the Nazis won WWII and establish a New Reich that governs the whole world.
+- Crisis on Earth-X reveals the existence of an Alternate Universe called Earth-X where the Nazis won WWII and establish a New Reich that governs the whole world, subsequently being effectively Unpersoned by anyone aware of The Multiverse because nobody sane is willing to travel to such a dystopian, racist shithole.
 It is loosely based on the comics story shown above.
-In this universe, many of the main universes heroes have Evil Doppelgangers that are allied with the Nazis, including Oliver Queen/Dark Arrow who is the Fuhrer and Kara Danvers/Overgirl who is one of his generals.
+In this universe, many of the main universe's heroes have Evil Doppelgangers that are allied with the Nazis, including Oliver Queen/Dark Arrow who is the Fuhrer and Kara Danvers/Overgirl who is one of his generals.
 The premise of the crossover has the Nazis of Earth-X invading Earth-1 and clashing with the heroes.

 - Very nearly happens in the Legends of Tomorrow episode "Out Of Time" and just gets barely averted.
 Damien Darhk and Eobard Thawne meddle with history, selling an atomic bomb to the Nazis which they use to destroy New York in 1942, leading the Allied forces to withdraw and the Nazis to seize victory.
 The Legends spend the episode trying to prevent this from occurring by first kidnapping Einstein (who they believed the Nazis would use to acquire the secrets to the bomb), but later it's revealed it was actually Einstein's wife who gave them the knowledge.
 With the bomb heading towards New York, the Legends have their Cool Ship take the blast instead, averting the crisis that would have led to the Nazi victory.